top of page

 Biography

-Masaru is top winner of several piano competitions in Bolivia and has also won the First Honorable Mention in the Claudio Arrau Piano Competition in 2003 in Chile and the First Prize in the University of Central Arkansas Piano Competition in 2010.
+Masaru has performed in music festivals in Bolivia, Peru, and the U.S. and has also been invited as a guest artist to the Saarburg International Music Festival in Germany, and the Institute for the International Education of Students (IES) in Vienna, Austria.
+He was top winner of several piano competitions in Bolivia and also won the First Honorable Mention in the Claudio Arrau International Piano Competition in 2003 in Chile and the First Prize in the University of Central Arkansas Piano Competition in 2010.

 Edited1.jpg